About The Clutter Doctor

 On family vacations to Cape Cod, I remember unpacking my suitcase and organizing my belongings before going outside to play.
 As I got older, I would take pride in organizing anything I could get my hands on to.
 I would rearrange my bedroom constantly, and would engage in reading many articles and books on the subject.

 So, how did I get here?
 Funny you should ask.
 My turning point came to me somewhat unexpectedly.
 In one year my mother had several losses which threw her into a depression and she started buying and holding onto things -- so much so that her bedroom was covered from top to bottom with stuff.
 I started going to her house and spending time with her, talking with her, and helping go through her huge mess.
 It helped her not only find things, but be mentally healthier.
 It was during that time that I realized that I had this gift and in 2000, The Clutter Doctor, Inc. was created.

-I am a member of the National Association of Professional Organizers (“NAPO”), NAPO Golden Circle of New England, Women Business Owners Alliance of the Pioneer Valley (recipient of the 2014 Business Woman of the Year Award), Western Mass Eldercare Professionals Association, Connecticut Authors and Publishers Association, Living Local, The Red Thread Network, and the Pioneer Valley Women’s Running Club.
-I am currently the Director for the Town of East Longmeadow Medical Reserve Corps and sit on the town's Local Emergency Planning Committee and the Community Emergency Response Team.
+I am a member of the National Association of Professional Organizers (“NAPO”), NAPO Golden Circle of New England, Women Business Owners Alliance of the Pioneer Valley (recipient of the 2014 Business Woman of the Year Award), Western Mass Eldercare Professionals Association, Boston Women Connect, Connecticut Authors and Publishers Association, Living Local, and the Pioneer Valley Women’s Running Club.

 "Thank you Carleen.